 In addition to applying the modified Jones model of estimating earnings management, this study also adopts the alternative proxy for earnings management using the Jones model (1991).
 This model provides a new and potentially more influential way of estimating earnings management.
-Aljifri, (2007) states that "Looking at the Jones model, it is clear that the idea of using two variables (DREV and PPE) to control for changes in non-discretionary accruals makes this model potentially more accurate for an analysis of earnings manipulations".
-A large number of studies use the Jones model as a proxy for earnings management, including Subramanyam (1996b) and Bartov et al. (2001) Therefore, this measure is presented below:
+Aljifri, (2007) states that "Looking at the Jones model, it is clear that the idea of using two variables (DREV and PPE) to control for changes in non-discretionary accruals makes this model potentially more accurate for an analysis of earnings management, including Subramanyam (1996b) and Bartov et al. (2001) Therefore, this measure is presented below: